What is Folklife?

 Folklife can include music, dance, visual and material arts, clothing and adornment, crafts, foodways, calendar and life-cycle customs, and occupational skills.
 Self-taught, visionary, and other vernacular cultural practices also often fit within broader folklife conceptions.
 In Tennessee, folklife encompasses older cultural forms that have been here for decades and centuries, as well as arts and customs brought here recently by immigrant groups.

 We collaborate with nonprofit organizations, traditional artists, culture workers, and community scholars across the state to document, preserve, and present Tennessee’s diverse folklife.
 In addition to providing operating support and project grants to organizations engaged in folklife activities, we are also a central resource for information on the state’s folklife and traditional artists.
 We offer technical assistance to individual folk artists, as well as to museums, festivals, community groups and researchers.
 Folklife Program staff members are also professionally trained fieldworkers and actively travel the state to uncover, research, and document Tennessee’s dynamic traditional cultures.
 We maintain an archive of field documentation, and draw from such to create a variety of interpretive presentations, publications, exhibitions, and media productions.

 What does the Folklife Program fund?

-We offer grant support for organizations that work with folklife traditions and projects such as festivals, concerts, exhibitions, publications, museum acquisitions, documentary recordings, heritage trails, and professional development for folk artists.
-The Folklife Program does not support strictly historical projects such as oral history.
+We offer grant support for organizations that work with folklife traditions and projects, including festivals, concerts, exhibitions, publications, museum acquisitions, survey projects, documentary recordings, heritage trails, and professional development for folk artists.
+The Folklife Program also yearly supports teams of master artists and apprentices engaged in the training and transmission of a traditional art form.
 Our priority is to work with cultural expressions in ways that best benefit and reflect their communities of origin.